Green Infrastructure Cost-Benefit Resources

-Municipal Forest Benefits and Costs in Five US Cities (PDF)(6 pp, 266 K, About PDF) Exit—This article describes the structure, function, and value of street and park tree populations in:
+Municipal Forest Benefits and Costs in Five US Cities (PDF) —This article describes the structure, function, and value of street and park tree populations in the following cities:

-- Fort Collins, Colorado;
+- Fort Collins, Colorado.

-- Cheyenne, Wyoming;
+- Cheyenne, Wyoming.

-- Bismarck, North Dakota;
+- Bismarck, North Dakota.

-- Berkeley, California; and
+- Berkeley, California.

 - Glendale, Arizona.

 Cost Benefit Evaluation of Ecoroofs 2008 (PDF) —This report attempts to quantify the private and public costs and benefits of green roofs—or "ecoroofs"—in Portland, Oregon.
-Ecoroofs are expected to be an important part of the city’s urban strategy as it grows and density increases in the decades to come.
+Ecoroofs are expected to be an important part of the city’s urban strategy as it grows and as density increases in the decades to come.

 Green Values National Stormwater Management Calculator—This screening-level tool developed by the Center for Neighborhood Technology allows site designers to quickly compare the performance, costs, and benefits of green infrastructure practices to conventional stormwater practices.